Welcome to The Old School Surgery

 If you have an urgent care need you can also call NHS 111 which is available 24 hours a day, 7 days a week

-The NHS APP is a simple and secure way to access a range of NHS services on your smartphone or table
+The NHS APP is a simple and secure way to access a range of NHS services on your smartphone or tablet

-- MED3s and any letters etc will now be text to you, you will receive a link, when you click on the link you will be able to download the document requested.
+MED3s and any letters etc will still be text to you if this is possible you will receive a link, when you click on the link you will be able to download the document requested.

-- Any paper prescription requests will need to be posted through the door at the surgery.
+Any paper prescription requests will need to be posted through the door at the surgery or the red box in the foyer.
 Please remember you can download the APP, use our online services to avoid a visit to the practice.

-- To drop a sample off at the surgery please come to the dispensary hatch and ring the bell.
+To drop a sample off at the surgery please continue to come to the dispensary hatch and ring the bell.
 A receptionist will ask you to place your sample into a sample container.